paulio11/P5-Pokebox/README.md

   - The text displayed is from the first object in the genus array where the language value is "en".
   - `sData.genera.find((entry) => entry.language.name === "en")?.genus`
 - The Pokémon's type.
-  - Since there can be more than one type per Pokémon the `types` objects are is mapped over.
+  - Since there can be more than one type per Pokémon the `types` objects are mapped over.
   - Specific styles are applied based on the type name to reflect the type.
 - Pokémon statistics mapped over then displayed as bootstrap `<ProgressBar />`
 - The Pokémon's flavour text (their Pokédex entry from the games).
-  - The text provided by PokéAPI is direct from the old games and theirfor are formatted to fit those lower console screen widths.
+  - The text provided by PokéAPI is direct from the old games so its formatted to fit those lower console screen widths.
 This meant there were odd symbols and line breaks in the text.
   - Text was cleared up using the JavaScript `replace()` function.
   - Not all Pokémon have this flavour text data so in cases where it is not present the text "This Pokémon is still a mystery" is shown instead.